falent/googleHomeAssistantExpressNodeJS/README.md

 #### Windows

 You can use a batch script in your command line to do all steps automatically.

-The content of file you can see here:
+If you put this curl command to your cmd terminal, batch script will execute all [commands](#id-commands) that you could do manually ;)

-https://github.com/falent/googleHomeAssistantExpressNodeJS/blob/master/scripts_for_meetup/automatedInstallationWindows.bat
+`curl https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`

-If you put this command to your cmd terminal, batch script will execute all that [commands](#id-commands) Please keep in mind that you should execute this script only once.
+Please keep in mind that you should execute this script only once.
 If you close window or you want reload npm modules please use these [commands](#id-commands-restart)

-`curl https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`
+The content of the batch script file you can see here.
+I put comments what they are doing. https://github.com/falent/googleHomeAssistantExpressNodeJS/blob/master/scripts_for_meetup/automatedInstallationWindows.bat

 **OR**<div id='id-commands'/>

-you you can do all stepps by yourself in cmd console.
-You can understand better what we are going to do :)
+We encourage you to do all stepps by yourself in cmd consol because you can understand better what we are going to do :)

-1. Clone our repository
+1. Clone our repository.
+Your repository will be saved automatically in your Documents in catalog googleHomeAssistantExpressNodeJS.
 `git clone https://github.com/falent/googleHomeAssistantExpressNodeJS.git  C:\Users\%username%\Documents\googleHomeAssistantExpressNodeJS `

 2. Go to the cloned git repository: